Mold Reduction and Removal

 Other Ways to Prevent Mold

-In addition to the nine tips listed above, American Family Insurance offers a few tips to prevent mold in your home.
-These tips are listed below and as you can tell, the majority of them focus on the prevention of unwanted moisture.
+In addition to the tips listed above, American Family Insurance offers a few tips to prevent mold in your home.
+These tips focus on the prevention of unwanted moisture.

-1. Keep humidity below 60 percent by using air conditioners during humid months and dehumidifiers in damp spaces such as crawlspaces and basements.
+1. Keep humidity below 60% by using air conditioners during humid months and dehumidifiers in damp spaces such as crawlspaces and basements.

 2. Properly ventilate laundry, shower, and cooking areas and use exhaust fans that vent to the outdoors.